TAP-GGC/TeamRocketPizza/README.md

 ## :page_with_curl: Project Description
-This project is an exciting cybersecurity hacking game designed specifically for beginners.
-The game offers an engaging and interactive experience that introduces players to the fundamentals of cybersecurity and internet safety.
-As players navigate through various challenges, they'll learn about crucial topics like phishing, password encryption, IP configurations, and more.
-The game is thoughtfully designed to provide hints and clues along the way, guiding players as they solve puzzles and master the basics of cybersecurity in a fun and immersive environment.
+This project was inspired by the rising number of individuals falling victim to cybersecurity threats like phishing and malware.
+In response, this project aims to design and develop an engaging introductory cybersecurity game tailored for beginners.
+The game provides an interactive experience that introduces players to essential cybersecurity concepts, including phishing, password security, viruses, and antivirus measures.
+Thoughtfully designed with hints and guidance, the game helps players understand the purpose and learning objectives behind each mini-game, making cybersecurity education both accessible and enjoyable.

 ## :memo: Publications
 <!-- team members, then professors/advisors.
 "Name of Publication", event, month and day, year, Georgia Gwinnett College. -->